php-gettext/Gettext/README.md

 ## Loaders

-The loaders allows to get gettext values from any format.
+The loaders allow to get gettext values from multiple formats.
 For example, to load a .po file:

 ```php
 use Gettext\Loader\PoLoader;